-Original article: Feb.
-6, 2019 at 1:17 a.m.
-ET: Apex Legends is probably the hottest thing in gaming right now, delivering a free-to-play battle royale title set in the Titanfall universe.
+Original article, February 6, 2019 (1:17AM ET): Apex Legends is probably the hottest thing in gaming right now, delivering a free-to-play battle royale title set in the Titanfall universe.
 Now, publisher EA has confirmed that they’re looking at cross-platform play, as well as a mobile version.

 EA CEO Andrew Wilson said the company was looking at cross-platform gameplay “in the context of Apex”, according to a transcript of the firm’s earnings call obtained by Motley Fool.